Applying for a Student visa from outside the UK

 Some nationals from Asia Pacific and China, known as APAC countries, will not receive a personal letter with these details but they will receive a generic letter.

 Everybody else will have their passports returned to them containing a sticker, the sticker is called a vignette.
-This sticker or vignette gives you the permission to arrive in the UK within a 90-day window in order to collect your BRP from your designated UK Post Office.
+This sticker or vignette gives you the permission to arrive in the UK within a 90-day window, you will also be instructed on how to create and access your e-visa.
+You will not collect a BRP card as these have been discontinued, instead you will be given instructions on how to access your e-visa

 Refusals